ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines.md

 Don't overdesign: complexity is a killer.
 If you need a fancy data structure, start with a brute force linked list.
 Once that's working, perhaps consider your fancy structure, but don't implement a generic thing.
 Use `/* FIXME: ...*/` to salve your conscience.

-## Keep Your Patches Reviewable

-Try to make a single change at a time.
-It's tempting to do "drive-by" fixes as you see other things, and a minimal amount is unavoidable, but you can end up shaving infinite yaks.
-This is a good time to drop a `/* FIXME: ...*/` comment and move on.

 ## Creating JSON APIs

 Our JSON RPCs always return a top-level object.
 This allows us to add warnings (e.g. that we're still starting up) or other optional fields later.